 Access to the Board of Visitors

 1. The Executive Committee.
 The Executive Committee shall consist of the officers of the Board, a member at large and the outgoing Rector.
 The Executive Committee shall meet between regular meetings of the Board or at the call of the Rector.
-The Committee shall report its actions to the full Board at the Board's next meeting, regular or special.
+The Committee shall report its actions to the full Board at the Board's next meeting.

 2. The Audit Committee.
 The Audit Committee shall consist of the members of the Executive Committee.
 The Committee and the full Board shall receive and review reports from the Internal Auditor at each Board meeting.
-The Committee is required to meet with the Auditor of Public Accounts prior to and preceding each annual audit.
+The Audit Committee shall review and approve the annual audit plan.
 The chairman shall report to the full Board and will serve as reviewer in the evaluation process of the Internal Auditor.

-3. Ad Hoc Committee.
-The Rector may appoint ad hoc committees as deemed necessary.
+4. Ad Hoc Committees.
+The Rector may appoint ad hoc committees as necessary.